Starcounter/Docs/guides/network/static-file-server/README.md

 AppsBootstrapper.AddStaticFileDirectory("C:\\MyWebsite\\Content", 80);
 ```

+To use `AddStaticFileDirectory`, add the `Starcounter.Apps.JsonPatch` assembly as a reference in the project.
+By default, it's found at `C:\Program Files\Starcounter\Public Assemblies`.

 ## Specifying multiple resource directories
 In both command-line mode aswell as in Visual Studio, we have shown how to specify a resource directory using the `--resourceDir` option.
 You can also use this option to specify multiple resource directories.